-Few medical professionals have the required expertise or even the time to provide natural Modafinil alternatives, which would allow their patients to avoid side effects or other undesirable liabilities.
+How wonderful if medical professionals had the expertise and time to provide modafinil alternatives to avoid side effects or other undesirable liabilities of prescription medications.

-A physician may have prescribed Modafinil (aka Provigil) and may not have also provided other solutions besides drugs to address narcolepsy or other concerns.
-At Alternative to Meds Center, there are effective solutions that promote daytime wakefulness without potentially toxic side effects.
+A physician may have prescribed modafinil ( brand name Provigil ) without discussing natural solutions besides drugs to address narcolepsy or other concerns.
+Alternative to Meds Center specializes in effective solutions that promote daytime wakefulness without potentially toxic side effects.

 Alternative to Meds has been the expert on supporting natural mental health without drugs for over 15 years.
 We have published evidence regarding our success.
 Underlying issues can in many cases be addressed in very effective, yet non-drug-based ways.
 We frequently find that a prescribing physician could have overlooked treatable conditions, and sometimes the original factors that precipitated the unwanted symptoms can be reduced or completely resolved naturally, using a holistic treatment template.

 15 Years Experience by Professionals Who Understand Your Journey.

 Modafinil is a stimulant-type drug used to promote wakefulness especially when a person has been unable to get sufficient sleep.
 For instance, airline pilots might take it to stay alert while flying.
 For occasional use, such professionals might consider this a relatively safe and inconsequential solution.

-However, some people use Modafinil as a so-called “smart drug” that has been popularized for, say, college kids pulling an all-nighter before tests.
+Some people use modafinil as a so-called “smart drug” that has been popularized for college kids pulling an all-nighter before tests.
 Short term, like any stimulant, the drug can result in heightened mental clarity.
 But like any dopaminergic (stimulating) drug, the effects wear off until the next dose.
-However, long-term or regular use causes some concern.
-As an example, students interviewed after taking it regularly reported the drug eventually left them feeling as if they were living in a sort of twilight zone, neither fully awake nor fully asleep.
+Long-term or regular use causes some concern.
+Students interviewed after taking it regularly reported the drug eventually left them feeling as if they were living in a sort of twilight zone, neither fully awake nor fully asleep.
 The drug had altered their sleep patterns significantly.
-As a result, these lingering effects had counterproductive outcomes overall.
-Thus, as a long-term solution for getting better grades on little to no sleep, this drug ranks a solid F.1
+These lingering effects had counterproductive outcomes overall.
+As a long-term solution for getting better grades on little to no sleep, this drug ranks a solid F.1